To understand dating and sexual dynamics, you need to understand the sexual marketplace.

 Monogamy is also good for average men, because average women will spend less time eyeing high-quality men who, on average, end up with high-quality women (instead of banging and providing for several women).

-Monogamy is better, but they fare poorly in almost any relationship system.
+Monogamy is better for poorer and generally lower-value men.
+But low-value men fare poorly in almost any relationship system.

-Keep in mind that many Western societies are not strictly monogamous anymore.
+Many Western societies are not monogamous anymore.
+Not even on paper.
 Some authors defined Western society as “serial monogamy”, or “soft polygyny”.

 There is also plenty of room for men living in big cities to be fully polygynous (whether that’s polyamorous, such as with the consent of all, or hidden).